12 jurors about to decide Derek Chauvin's fate after closing arguments

-After nearly six hours of closing arguments and rebuttal Monday, two alternates were dismissed and the jury was led away by a deputy for deliberations.
+After nearly six hours of closing arguments and rebuttal Monday, two alternates were dismissed and the remaining jurors — seven women and five men — were led away by a deputy for deliberations on charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter against the fire Minneapolis police officer in connection with the death of George Floyd on May 25.

+Monday's deliberations ended at 8 p.m. without verdicts on any of the counts, and will resume Tuesday morning.

-Afterward, defense attorney Eric Nelson called for a mistrial, citing immense media exposure, particularly a comment by Democratic U.S. Rep. Maxine Waters over the weekend in which she said while in the Twin Cities that protesters should get "more confrontational" if there is no guilty verdict.
+Once the jury left the courtroom for the day, defense attorney Eric Nelson called for a mistrial, citing immense media exposure, particularly a comment by Democratic U.S. Rep. Maxine Waters over the weekend in which the California Democrat said while in the Twin Cities that protesters should get "more confrontational" if there is no guilty verdict.

-"I'll give you that Congresswoman Waters may have given you something on appeal that may result on this whole trial being overturned," Judge Peter Cahill said, denying the motion although he acknowledged Nelson's concerns were legitimate.
+"I'll give you that Congresswoman Waters may have given you something on appeal that may result on this whole trial being overturned," Hennepin County District Judge Peter Cahill said, denying the motion while acknowledging that Nelson's concerns were legitimate.

+"I think if they want to give their opinions, they should do so in a respectful and in a manner that is consistent with their oath to the Constitution to respect a coequal branch of government.
+Their failure to do so I think is abhorrent, but I don't think it has prejudiced us with additional material that would prejudice this jury," Cahill said, adding that the jury has been repeatedly told to not to follow the news.

-Two alternates were also dismissed: both white women, one in her 50s and another in her 20s.
+Two jurors who sat through the presentation of all the evidence and testimony were dismissed as alternates: both white women, one in her 50s and another in her 20s.

+The 12-person jury charged with reaching unanimous verdicts on each count has six people who are white, four who are Black and two who are multiracial.
+Two are in their 20s, three in their 30s, three in their 40s, three in their 50s and one in their 60s.

 Prosecutor Steve Schleicher used 1 hour and 45 minutes to argue that Chauvin's pinning of Floyd on the pavement at 38th and Chicago robbed the 46-year-old man of oxygen until he died as a bystander recorded the restraint on her cellphone and shared it with the world on social media.

-Co-prosecutor Jerry Blackwell had the last word during closing arguments while rebutting the defense's marathon effort to persuade the jury when he noted how the defense referenced having a heart that was too big, and countered, "The reason George Floyd is dead is because Mr. Chauvin's heart is too small."
+Co-prosecutor Jerry Blackwell had the last word during closing arguments while rebutting Nelson's marathon effort to persuade the jury, when he noted how the defense referenced Floyd having a heart that was too big, and countered, "The reason George Floyd is dead is because Mr. Chauvin's heart is too small."

-With that, Cahill sent the jurors off to their deliberations shortly before 4 p.m. and reminded them not to be influenced by outside forces including publicity about the case and be based weighing the evidence based on the law.
+With that, Cahill sent the jurors off to their deliberations shortly before 4 p.m. and reminded them not to be influenced by outside forces including publicity about the case and weigh the evidence based on the law.
 "You must be absolutely fair," the judge said.
-Two of the 14 jurors were dismissed and the remaining 12 were escorted out to their room.

-Early on Monday morning, Schleicher reminded jurors that Floyd said "I can't breathe" 27 times in the first 4 minutes and 45 seconds of this encounter.
-He also said "9 minutes and 29 seconds" all throughout his presentation, reminding jurors of the length of time that Chauvin had Floyd pinned to the pavement.
+At the outset Monday morning, Schleicher reminded jurors that Floyd said "I can't breathe" 27 times in the first 4 minutes and 45 seconds of this encounter.
+The prosecutor also said "9 minutes and 29 seconds" all throughout his presentation, reminding jurors of the length of time that Chauvin had Floyd pinned to the pavement.

 "Was George Floyd resisting when he was trying to breathe?
-No," he said, adding that Chauvin chose to mock Floyd by saving, "It takes a lot of oxygen to complain."
+No," he said, adding that Chauvin chose to mock Floyd by saying, "It takes a lot of oxygen to complain."

 Wrapping up after focusing on the officer's actions, his training and the medical evidence in the case, Schleicher called on the jurors to convict Chauvin on all counts because "it is not an excuse for the shocking abuse you saw with your own eyes" thanks to a teenage bystander's video of Floyd's detention on the pavement as he drew his last breath on May 25.